A Guide to Picking a Disability Employment Provider

-If you live with a diagnosed health condition, injury, illness OR disability you could be eligible for more intensive, specialised employment support through the Disability Employment Service (DES).
+If you live with a diagnosed health condition, injury, illness or disability you could be eligible for extra employment support through the National Disability Employment Service (DES).

-Your right to choose and change DES providers is protected by the National Standards for Disability Services.
+It is your right to choose your DES provider and change providers if you wish.
+This right is protected by the National Standards for Disability Services.

 You can make an informed choice by researching the providers in your area.
 Below are some tips on how to assess the suitability of DES providers.
 Finding a job has a big impact on your life and if you choose a provider that does not suit your unique needs and values you as an individual, then you are potentially missing out on a life-changing opportunity!